temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal task-queue update-build-ids promote-set: Promote Build ID set

-Promote a Build ID set to become the default set on a Task Queue.
-You identify the set by providing a Build ID that exists within the set.
+Promote a Build ID set to be the default on a [Task Queue](/workers#task-queue).
+Identify the set by providing a Build ID within it.
 If the set is already the default, this command has no effect:

 ```
 temporal task-queue update-build-ids promote-set \